-Why do fruit and vegetables 'count' in smoothies and juices?
+Why do fruits and vegetables 'count' in smoothies and juices?

-On the right: It's possible to consume the same amount of fruit in just a few sips, as a smoothie.
+In a smoothie it's possible to consume the same amount of fruit in just a few sips.
 The result: you may feel hungry again sooner, and be more likely to eat more later, as a result.

 Can I eat too much fruit?

-If you’re eating more fruits and vegetables than you used to, and you’re using them as snacks, to bulk up your meals, or as a tide-me-over when you’re down to the last few SmartPoints for the day or week, then great!
-If you’re eating more than two serves of fruit every day, purely because it’s a zero Points food, you might want to pull back a little.
-Let your hunger, and your weight loss, guide you.
+If you’re eating more fruits and vegetables than you used to, and you’re using them as snacks, to bulk up your meals, or as a tide-me-over, then great!
+If you’re eating more than two serves of fruit every day, purely because it’s a ZeroPoint food, you might want to pull back a little.
+Learn how to let your hunger guide you.